14 Categories of Disabilities in IDEA

-By biggest I mean most frequent, because I see this happening all over the place and it’s got to stop.
+I mean the most frequent.
+Because I see this happening all over the place and it’s got to stop.
 And that is-autistic kids being labeled as ED.
 Because the child is exhibiting behaviors consistent with ED behaviors, they get this label.
 Even if it is noted elsewhere that the child is autistic.
 99.9% of the time the root of the problem is that the child’s autism is NOT being properly supported which is leading to behaviors.

 Support the autism, and the behaviors will fade.

-So what do I do if I don’t agree with the classification?
+What do I do if I don’t agree with the IEP disability category?